Fruit of the Holy Spirit

 Ephesians 5:1-12 NASB® 1995

-“Imitators”: Strong’s: The word “Imitators” is the Greek word mimétés (3402), which means imitator, follower
+• “Imitators”: Strong’s: The Greek word for “Imitators” is mimétés (3402): imitator, follower

-HELPS Word-studies: 3402 mimētḗs (the root of the English term, mimic, "one who imitates, emulates") – properly, the positive imitation that arises by admiring the pattern set by someone worthy of emulation, i.e., a mentor setting a proper example.
-3402 /mimētḗs ("emulator, imitator") is always used positively in the NT (seven times) – of followers of Christ emulating a God-approved example.
+• HELPS Word-studies: 3402 mimētḗs (the root of the English term, mimic, "one who imitates, emulates") – properly, the positive imitation that arises by admiring the pattern set by someone worthy of emulation, i.e., a mentor setting a proper example.
+3402/mimētḗs ("emulator, imitator") is always used positively in the NT (seven times) – of followers of Christ emulating a God-approved example.
 The supreme model is God Himself (see Ephesians 5:1).

 But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please.
 But if you are led by the Spirit, you are not under the Law.
 Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God.